nevali/Baird/discovery/bonjour/index.md

 ---
 title: Service discovery on a local network
 layout: default
+section: specs
 path: discovery/bonjour/
 ---

-For some [services](/services/), it is more appropriate that they be advertised and discovered automatically by devices on a local wired or wireless network, rather than advertised by a broadcaster and discovered by a connected receiver.
+For some [applications](/applications/), it is more appropriate that they be advertised and discovered automatically by devices on a local wired or wireless network, rather than advertised by a broadcaster and discovered by a connected receiver.